Does Daylight Saving Time Affect Sleep Patterns?

 • American territories: Samoa, Guam, Puerto Rico, U.S. Virgin Islands, Northern Mariana Islands

-No longer living in global war times and with the advancements of technology and rapid modernization, why do we still practice DST?
+We are no longer living in global war times, and with the advancements of technology and rapid modernization, why do we still practice DST?
 There are two key reasons:

 • The U.S. Department of Transportation which oversees DST argues that it still saves energy.
 But studies challenge this, finding that households use more electricity during DST.